OWRC/database-manual/a01_Introduction/01_01-02_Overview_and_Background.md

 Valley; Toronto and Region; Lake Simcoe and Region; Central Lake Ontario;
 Kawartha; and Ganaraska) formed a cooperative alliance for addressing groundwater issues within the collective geographical area of all partnered agencies.
-In addition to these partners, three additional conservation authorities (Otonabee, Lower Trent, and Nottawasaga) also having jurisdiction on portions of the Oak Ridges Moraine
+Three additional conservation authorities - Otonabee, Lower Trent and Nottawasaga - also having juridiction on portions of the Oak Ridges Moraine, joined shortly thereafter.

-, through the Conservation Authorities
-Moraine Coalition (CAMC) have also supported the development of the technical tools that have been developed for groundwater management.
-The study area is shown in Figure 1.1.
-At the request of the Source Water Protection project managers, the area was expanded slightly in recent years to incorporate more northerly areas to assist with Source Water Protection Planning.
+At the request of the Source Water Protection project managers, the area was expanded (subsequently) to incorporate more northerly areas to assist with Source Water Protection Planning.
+In recent years, both Halton Region and Halton Conservation Authority have joined the program extending the ORMGP study area beyond the ORM.

 ![*Figure 1.1.1 Oak Ridges Moraine Groundwater Management Program study area displayed with a 25km boundary buffer; the Oak Ridges Moraine is also